wfaugust/wfaugust.github.io/_pages/1about.md

 A random girl who majored in physics is now stuck in finance.

-I live in New Jersey, USA with my two ragdoll cats.
+I live in New Jersey with my two ragdoll cats.

 I use this page to archive my past.